Los Angeles Almanac Logo

 So why is it called "The Grapevine"?

 In 1772, searching for a shorter pass between San Diego and Monterey, Acting Governor of Alta California Pedro Fages discovered a canyon pass that led southbound towards the Santa Clarita Valley.
-He named it "La Cañada de Las Uvas" or “Canyon of the Grapes” because of an abundance of wild grapevines along the route.
-Although it proved to be an excellent pass, early travelers were forced to hack their way through thickets of wild grapevines.
+He named it "La Cañada de Las Uvas," or “Canyon of the Grapes,” because of an abundance of wild grapevines along the route.
+Although it proved to be an excellent pass, early travelers found themselves having to hack their way through thickets of wild grapevines.
 Today, you can still see wild grapes growing along the canyons that, at quick glance, easily resemble ivy.

 Vitis Girdiana, California Wild Grape